 Quality & Durability

 When choosing the materials for our shoes, we place particular importance on quality, durability, and good manufacturing processes.
-We focus on both short procurement chains and environmentally-friendly production processes.
+We focus on both short procurement chains and eco-friendly production processes.

 As a natural product, leather has many positive properties.
 It is breathable and flexible, which is why shoes made of leather are so comfortable.
 Leather’s unique durability and robustness make it a highly sustainable material, particularly in direct comparison with synthetic materials.

 Merino wool is a sustainable alternative to synthetic lining materials.
-It is also comfortable against the skin, odor-absorbent, highly breathable, and antibacterial.
-Thanks to its temperature-regulating properties, this natural fiber is cool in the summer, and warm in the winter.
-Small chambers between the crimped wool fibers make merino wool insulating, and help it transport moisture.
-This makes it an ideal warm liner for our winter models.
+It also feels comfortable against the skin, is odor-resistant, highly breathable, and antibacterial.
+Thanks to its temperature-regulating properties, this natural fiber is cool in the summer and warm in the winter.
+Small air chambers between the crimped wool fibers make merino wool insulating, and help it transport moisture.
+This makes it an ideal, warm liner for our winter styles.